 British PM calls pensioner 'bigoted' in campaign gaffe

-British Prime Minister Gordon Brown scrambled Wednesday to contain the political fallout after calling an elderly voter "bigoted", in an embarrassing gaffe a week before an election.
+British Prime Minister Gordon Brown battled Wednesday to limit the damage to his re-election hopes after calling an elderly widow "bigoted", in an embarrassing gaffe just a week before crucial polls.

-Brown apologised to 66-year-old widow Gillian Duffy in person after the incident, which happened after they met on the campaign trail, but his comments risk damaging his already slender hopes of re-election on May 6.
+Brown apologised in person to 66-year-old Gillian Duffy after the incident, which happened after they met on the campaign trail, but his comments risked destroying his already slender hopes of winning on May 6.

 The Labour leader was meeting voters in Rochdale, northwest England, when he encountered Duffy, who peppered him with questions about immigration, the national debt and tax in front of television cameras.

-Immediately after the conversation, Brown got into his car and was driven away but was still wearing a microphone, allowing broadcasters to pick up a discussion he had with an aide about it.
+Immediately afterwards, Brown got into his car and was driven away but was still wearing a microphone, allowing broadcasters to pick up his subsequent discussion with an aide.

 "That was a disaster," Brown said.
 "Should never have put me with that woman -- whose idea was that?"
 He added: "She was just a sort of bigoted woman."

-Duffy, a lifelong Labour supporter, said the comments were "very upsetting."
+Duffy, a lifelong Labour supporter, said Brown's comments were "very upsetting."

-Brown later went to Duffy's terraced house to apologise personally, after first saying sorry on the radio and by telephone to Duffy.
+Brown later went to Duffy's modest terraced house to apologise personally, after first saying sorry on the radio and by telephone to Duffy.